YESCO

-YESCO is a privately owned manufacturer of electric signs based in Salt Lake City, founded by Thomas Young in 1920.
+YESCO is a manufacturer of electric signs based in Salt Lake City, founded by Thomas Young in 1920.
 The company provides design, fabrication, installation and maintenance of signs.

-Many notable sign projects have been produced by YESCO, including the NBC Experience globe in New York City, the historic El Capitan Theatre and Wax Museum marquees in Hollywood, the Reno Arch, and in Las Vegas, Vegas Vic, the Fremont Street Experience, the Astrolabe in The Venetian, the Wynn Las Vegas resort sign, and the Aria Resort & Casino.
+Many notable sign projects have been produced by YESCO, including the NBC Experience globe in New York City, the historic El Capitan Theatre and Wax Museum marquees in Hollywood, the Reno Arch, and in Las Vegas, Vegas Vic, the Fremont Street Experience, the Astrolabe in The Venetian, the Wynn Las Vegas resort sign, the Welcome to Fabulous Las Vegas sign, and the Aria Resort & Casino.

 History

 The company was created by Thomas Young on March 20, 1920.
 The young sign painter had left the United Kingdom just a decade earlier to immigrate with his family to Ogden, Utah.
 In the beginning, his shop specialized in coffin plates, gold leaf window lettering, lighted signs and painted advertisements.
-Tom Young's signs improved as the science of sign-making advanced.

 In 1933, YESCO opened a branch office in the Apache Hotel in Las Vegas.
-The company erected their first neon sign in Las Vegas for the Boulder Club.
+The company erected its first neon sign in Las Vegas for the Boulder Club.

-YESCO – soon became recognized as a leader in the sign industry, tackling large and complex sign projects.
-For example, it erected the first neon spectacular sign in Las Vegas for the Boulder Club in the late 1930s, and in 1995 it completed the four-block-long Fremont Street Experience canopy in Las Vegas.
+It erected the first neon sign in Las Vegas for the Boulder Club in the late 1930s, and in 1995, it completed the four-block-long Fremont Street Experience canopy in Las Vegas.

-YESCO continues to design, build, install and maintain signs and interior displays in areas.
-In recent years, YESCO has built a substantial outdoor digital media (billboard) division of its business.
+In recent years, YESCO has built an outdoor digital media (billboard) division of its business.

 YESCO has approximately 1,000 employees, more than 40 offices, and operates three manufacturing plants featuring automated and custom equipment.
-Additional smaller manufacturing and service facilities are located through the United States and Canada.
+Additional smaller manufacturing and service facilities are located in the United States and Canada.

 YESCO offers sign and lighting service franchises in states east of Colorado and throughout Canada.

-In 2015 Young Electric Sign Company sold YESCO Electronics, a subsidiary company, to Samsung Electronics of America, Inc..
-Samsung rebranded the division as Prismview.
+In 2015, Young Electric Sign Company sold YESCO Electronics, a subsidiary company, to Samsung Electronics of America, Inc., which rebranded the division as Prismview.

 Landmark Signs

 The NBC Experience Store Globe

-NBC ushered in the millennium with a new YESCO “message globe” in its NBC Experience store, located at Rockefeller Center in New York City.
-The electronic sign quickly became recognized as one of the most distinctive electronic displays in the world.
+NBC created a new YESCO “message globe” in its NBC Experience store, located at Rockefeller Center, New York City.

-From the outside of the building, it looks like a brilliant illuminated globe.
-The 35’-diameter hemisphere is covered with thousands of full-color LEDs.
-Colorful video and special effects, along with animations provided by YESCO's media services group, are displayed on the globe's surface, telling the NBC story.
-When it was first turned on, it literally stopped traffic on West 49th Street.
+From the outside of the building, it looks like an illuminated globe.
+The 35’-diameter hemisphere is covered with LEDs.
+The animations were provided by YESCO's media services group.
+When it was first turned on, it stopped traffic on West 49th Street.

 Vegas Vic

-Perhaps the world's most recognized electronic sign, Vegas Vic was designed by and built by YESCO.
-Upon its installation in 1951 over the Pioneer Club on historical Fremont Street, the 40'-tall electronic cowboy immediately became Las Vegas's unofficial greeter.
+As a well-known electronic sign, Vegas Vic was designed by and built by YESCO.
+Upon its installation in 1951 over the Pioneer Club on historical Fremont Street, the 40'-tall electronic neon sign became Las Vegas's unofficial greeter.